 You learn through

-➤ On-site immersions that bring together world-class faculty, like Joan Borysenko and Stephen Cope, with students from around the world for personal interaction, dynamic exercises, and a peaceful yet powerful gathering of community
+- On-site immersions that bring together world-class faculty with students from around the world for personal interaction, dynamic exercises, and a peaceful yet powerful gathering of community

 The curriculum consists of nine modules, including seven online modules and two on-site immersions.
-Immersions are each five days in length, starting on Sunday evening and ending Friday afternoon.
-Immersions are held at Kripalu Center for Yoga & Health in Stockbridge, Massachusetts, with core faculty and renowned guest faculty.
-Session A immersions are March 10–15, 2019, with guest faculty Joan Borysenko; and September 15–20, 2019, with guest faculty Stephen Cope.
-Session B immersions are October 13–18, 2019, and April 19–24, 2020.
+Immersions are each five days in length, starting on Thursday evening and ending Tuesday at noon.
+Immersions are held at the Himalayan Institute in Honesdale, Pennsylvania.

 The online lessons combine prerecorded video lectures, live question-and-answer sessions via video webinars with rotating faculty, special guest webinars focusing on the practice of positive psychology, reading assignments, forum discussions, homework, and small-group work.

 Students may begin Module 1: Introduction to Wholebeing Happiness within two weeks of registering for the course, building a self-directed foundation before the entire student body joins together for Module 2.

 Module 2 (online): What Makes Us Happy(er)

 Module 4 (online): Moving Towards Your Best Self